Doctor Zhivago (novel): Translations

 Pasternak sent several copies of the manuscript in Russian to friends in the West.

-In 1957, Italian publisher Giangiacomo Feltrinelli arranged for the novel to be smuggled out of the Soviet Union by Sergio D'Angelo.
+On 23 November 1957, Italian publisher Giangiacomo Feltrinelli arranged for the novel to be smuggled out of the Soviet Union by Sergio D'Angelo.
 Upon handing his manuscript over, Pasternak quipped, "You are hereby invited to watch me face the firing squad."
 Despite desperate efforts by the Union of Soviet Writers to prevent its publication, Feltrinelli published an Italian translation of the book in November 1957.
 So great was the demand for Doctor Zhivago that Feltrinelli was able to license translation rights into eighteen different languages well in advance of the novel's publication.
 The Communist Party of Italy expelled Feltrinelli from their membership in retaliation for his role in the publication of a novel they felt was critical of communism.

 A French translation was published by Éditions Gallimard in June 1958, with an English translation being published in September 1958.